213withani/react/reactVideos.md

 React component: A highly cohesive building block for UIs loosely coupled with other components.

 Use components to separate your concerns.
 With the full power of JS.

+## Componets are reuseable, composable, unit testable

+Just don't write spaghetti code.
+* Keep your componets small.
+* Only put display logic in your components.

+# What about XSS?
+Creating DOM using function calls.

+# JSX
+JSX is an optional preprocessor to let you use HTML like syntax.

+The accessibility of templates and the power of JS.

+ # React
+ Re-render your app on every single data change.

+ ## Building UI is hard
+ ### because there is so much state.

+ Lots of UI elements, design iteration, crazy environments, mutable DOM (forgot to keep track of it), user input ...

+ When the data changes, React re-renders the entire component.

+ Components describe your UI at any point in time.

+ Re-rendering on every change makes things simple.
+Every place data is displayed is guaranteed to be up to date.

+ # 3. Virtual DOM
+ Makes re-rendering on every change fast.

+ You can't just throw out the DOM and rebuild it on each update.
+It's too slow and you'll lose form state and scroll position.

+ Built a virtual DOM and events system.

+ Usually faster than manual DOM operations.

+ Input some data and out a description of the DOM.

+ # SUMMARY
+ * Components, not templates
+ * Re-render, don't mutate
+ ** Hard to think about mutation.
+Just throw out your old app and re-render the whole thing, have the implementation take care of it (Virtual DOM)